open-ecommerce/magento2-cypress/README.md

 #### Install [Cypress][cypress]

-    npm install cypress
+    npm install cypress -save-dev

-(if dosn't work add the --save-dev to recreate the json)
+(--save-dev to recreate the json if you have it you don't need it.)

 *If you are runing the tests in Win 10 remember to add the node System variable at Environment Variables: NODE_HOME path to node.js*

+#### Optional but  cool install npx to execute npm packages where ever they are in your system.

+    npm install -g npx

-### Howto run the tests
+### How to run the tests
 Run all the tests with the command below:

-    ./node_modules/.bin/cypress open
+    npx cypress open

+The first time cypress it is open it creates the cypress directory structure with needed sections sample tests and cypress.json file.

+(folder-structure.png)

 ### Troubleshooting
+...

 [node]: https://nodejs.org/en/download/
 [cypress]: https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell